-This post is part of a continuing series on game-based learning in connection to the Games For Change Festival.
+This post is part of a continuing series on game-based learning in connection with the Games For Change Festival.

 Why shouldn’t people be able to teleport wherever they want?